John Smith's Brewery: Advertising

 The Magnet trademark was first registered in September 1908 in Brussels, and symbolised strength.

 The company's association with television advertising began in 1971 with the "Yorkshiremen love it" campaign.

 An early campaign used a series of parodies of Jona Lewie's "Stop the Cavalry" generally extolling "yer mate called Smith."

 This was followed by the "Big John" campaign, which ran in the North of England from 1981, and centred around a re-writing of the Big Bad John country music staple.
 Courage was able to demonstrate to an independent panel that the £300,000 campaign had resulted in a £5 million sales increase in the North.

 From 1979 to 1986 Gordon Rollings played the dour Yorkshireman Arkwright in a campaign that was only used in the South.
+John Webster, executive creative director at the agency Boase Massimi Pollitt, drew inspiration from the Yorkshire humour in the series I Didn't Know You Cared, and noted the "whole campaign was shot very simply because the idea was it was a very straightforward pint of beer: flat cap, Yorkshireman, down to earth, pragmatic".
 The campaign won a large number of advertising industry awards, and was featured on The Tonight Show Starring Johnny Carson.

+Broadcaster John Peel named the adverts "some of the best and funniest ever produced".
 After Rollings died in 1986 the campaign was continued with Arkwright's successor, Barraclough, until 1991.
 Despite its success, the campaign was not without detractors, with Deyan Sudjic describing it in The Times as a "spurious ... tripe-and-whippets campaign".

 No Nonsense campaigns

 From 1992 until 1997, comedian Jack Dee starred in the "No Nonsense" campaign, created by DDB.
 The Dee campaign was widely credited with helping John Smith's rise from sixteenth to fourth highest selling beer in the UK as sales increased by 65 per cent, and the brand overtook Tetley's as the highest selling ale brand in the world by 1995.
 The Dee campaign won fifty advertising awards, and helped to turn the rising comedian into a household name.

 Dee resigned in 1997, and he was replaced in 1998 with a cardboard cut-out known as the "No Nonsense Man", from the GGT advertising agency.
 Despite appearing in over 20,000 pubs, clubs and shops, No Nonsense Man was found to have less of an impact than the Dee advertisements.

 Peter Kay represented the brand from 2002 to 2005 and again in 2010–11.
 The Kay campaign was described as an "advertising phenomenon", and introduced the phrase "Ave it!" into the public consciousness.
 Between 2002 and 2004 the Kay advertisements won over fifty advertising and marketing awards, making it the sixth most awarded advertising campaign in the world.
+One advert from the series, Ball Skills (2002), was voted into 17th place in the ITV1 programme Ad of the Decade.
 Despite the success of the Kay campaign, the perceived "laddishness" of the advertisements were criticised by rival brewer Interbrew as hindering sales of beer among women.